 Regression and Recoupment

 One of the primary factors in determining whether a student qualifies for ESY is the potential for regression.
-If a student has demonstrated a significant loss of skills during breaks in the past, this can be a strong indicator for ESY services.
-Additionally, if a student requires an extended period to regain lost skills once school resumes, this further supports the need for ESY.
+This is the biggest factor school districts harp on for a student to qualify for services.
+And if a student has demonstrated a significant loss of skills during breaks in the past, this can be a strong indicator for ESY services.
+But it shouldn’t be the only factor looked at to make an ESY eligibility determination.

 Unique Needs of the Student